MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-10.3.0/create-azure-service-principal-azureps.md

 Directory application.
 If you remove the service principal, the application is still available.
 This application prevents you from creating another service principal with the same name.

-You can use the following example to verify that an Azure Active Directory application with the same name doesn't exist:
+You can use the following example to verify that a Microsoft Entra application with the same name doesn't exist:

 ```azurepowershell-interactive